|

 of 5th |

-During this period some of the teachers who contributed many years to the school reached retirement age.
 These included Miss Griffiths, Mr. Thompson, Mr. Godfrey, Mr. Jones, Mr. Bayley and Mr. Mather.
 I always remember Mr. Mather reading the short Paddington Bear stories from my Blue Peter annual.
 He was fascinated by the creative writing of Michael Bond and his enthusiasm was a joy to witness as his voice changed when the story became more dramatic.
 He was greatly missed and it was a sad day when I heard that he had died.

 Between 1972 and 1984 the school experience two very long hot summers (the longest being 1976 during my time there).
 It benefited the Sports Days and Fetes, although late afternoon classes were quite unbearable.
 In contrast, the winters were harsh, resulting in pupils being sent home on many occasions before the school day had even started because the heating system had broken down.
 Joy for the pupils in one sense, but then, how did we fill the day at home?
 We, and our parents, were used to us being in school. |